ece362-purdue/proton-labs/lab1-gpio/README.md

 In addition, a precompiled autotest object has been incorporated into the template folder.
 You can utilize it to test the subroutines (another word for functions).
 To run the autotest, uncomment the `autotest()` call in the `main` function and click "Upload and Monitor".
 Make sure that your debugger is connected via USB, that the shunt jumpers connecting the debugger to your Proton board are in place, and the the Proton board is also connected via USB.

+We recommend leaving `autotest()` commented out until you actually need it - it adds about 20 KB of code to your program, which can take a long time to upload.
+Uncomment it when you need to test a step, or need to generate a confirmation code to get checked off.

 If you are on Windows, take care to select the correct COM port in the Serial Monitor window.

 If you are on Linux, the port will be `/dev/ttyACM0` or `/dev/ttyUSB0`.